Avriox/locationallocation/paper/paper.md

 - $bb\_area$: A boundary box object with the area of interest.

-- $facilities$: A sf object with the existing facilities.
+- $facilities$: An sf object with the existing facilities.

-- $candidate$: A sf object with the candidate locations for the new facilities.
+- $candidate$: An sf object with the candidate locations for the new facilities.

 - $n\_fac$: The number of facilities that can be allocated.